sebschwab/ML-Training/README.md

 E = sqrt((1/n)sum(f_xi-y)^2)

-Where n is the size of teh data set.
+Where n is the size of the data set.

 ![image](https://user-images.githubusercontent.com/129328983/230983491-4ff4a814-fec0-4022-9500-6b6b7f8b085d.png)